mjhea0/sublime-setup-for-python/readme.md

 **[Markdown Preview](https://sublime.wbond.net/packages/Markdown%20Preview)** is used for previewing and building markdown files.

-To use, open the Package Manager then type **Markdown Preview" to show the available commands:
+To use, open the Package Manager then type **Markdown Preview** to show the available commands:

 - Markdown Preview: Python Markdown: Preview in Browser
 - Markdown Preview: Python Markdown: Export HTML in Sublime Text